-Article 19D – To move freely throughout the territory of India, exception – we need permission to visit certain states like Arunachal Pradesh but the number of states that require prior permission is still insignificant compared to total number of states in India.
+Article 19D – To move freely throughout the territory of India, exception – we need permission to visit certain states like Arunachal Pradesh but the number of states that require prior permission is still insignificant compared to a total number of states in India.

-Article 19E – To reside and settle in any part of the country – with reasonable restriction on settlement in states like J&K.
+Article 19E – To reside and settle in any part of the country – with a reasonable restriction on settlement in states like J&K.

 Article 19G – To practice any profession or occupation but not any that is otherwise illegal or lead to illegal acts.

-In the light of above discussion we can see that in many articles in our constitution there are provisions for exceptions to ‘reasonable extent’ only.
+In the light of above discussion, we can see that in many articles in our constitution there are provisions for exceptions to ‘reasonable extent’ only.
 But for acts like DVA and 498a which were formulated in exception to Articles 14 and 15 of our constitution according to the ‘Special Provisions’ of Article 15(3) gives sweeping powers of extortion, legal damage and cruelty in the hands of daughters-in-law simply by virtue of their marriage.
-Thus these special provisions completely violate Articles 14 and 15 of Indian Constitution.
+Thus these special provisions completely violate Articles 14 and 15 of the Indian Constitution.

 Over the years it is observed that whenever any pro-woman law is added in Indian Penal Code that is justified per Article 15(3) of Indian constitution.
 However, now Articles 14 and 15 were ignored and abused and a severely biased society is created.
-The ‘Special Provisions’ for women as per different special provisions of law are listed below –
+The ‘Special Provisions’ for women as per different special provisions of the law are listed below –

 - NCW Act 1990 – Formed a national body aided by the govt. with govt. resources exclusively for women and their empowerment.
 No such national or local body formed for men or boys.